Football People action weeks 5 to 19 October 2017. Join the movement.

 The Football People weeks aim to:

-• Increase public awareness of discrimination in football
+• Increase public awareness and tackle discrimination in football

 • Act as a means for social change through unified action in football

-• Develop ideas and new practices that challenge exclusion
+• Develop and try out ideas and new practices that challenge exclusion

-Fare yearly provides small grants for up to 250 groups and offers larger Events grants to support nationwide activities.
+Every year, Fare provides grants to grassroots and community groups and offers larger Events grants to support activities at national level.

-Every year groups including fan groups, ethnic minority organisations, football clubs and a variety of NGOs from all over Europe organise activities and launch initiatives to challenge racism and discrimination.
-Fare’s long-term focus on the situation in Eastern and Central Europe has led to an increasing involvement of groups in the Balkans, the former Soviet republics and the new EU members such as Croatia.
+Groups including fan groups, ethnic minority organisations and a variety of NGOs from all over Europe organise activities and launch initiatives to challenge racism and discrimination.
+Fare’s long-term focus on the situation in Eastern and Central Europe has led to increased participation in these regions.

 To receive updates on the Football People weeks please subscribe to the Fare newsletter.